Censored Sampling of Diffusion Models Using 3 Minutes of Human Feedback: Experiments

 Generative models often produce images with visual artifacts that are apparent to humans but are difficult to detect and remove via automated pipelines.
 In this experiment, we use a pre-trained diffusion model\footnote{\url{https://github.com/openai/guided-diffusion}} trained on $256\times 256$ LSUN Bedroom images \cite{Dhariwal2021} and censor ``broken'' images as perceived by humans.
 In Appendix~\ref{s:bedroom_details}, we precisely define the types of images we consider to be broken, thereby minimizing subjectivity.
 In this benign-dominant setup, the baseline model generates about 12.6\% malign images.

-This censoring task is the most difficult one we consider, and we use 100 malign samples to train a reward-model ensemble.
+This censoring task is the most difficult one we consider, and we design this setup as a ``worst case'' on the human work our framework requires.
+We use 100 malign samples to train a reward-model ensemble.
 This requires about 900 human feedback labels, which takes about 15 minutes to collect.
 To enhance human-feedback efficiency, we use a pre-trained ResNet18 model and use transfer learning as discussed in Section~\ref{ss:transfer}.
 We observe that this is sufficient for reducing the proportion of malign images to 1.36\% as shown in Figure~\ref{fig:bedroom_images_censored} and Figure~\ref{fig:bedroom_ensemble_ablation}.
 Further details are provided in Appendix~\ref{s:bedroom_details}.

 \paragraph{Ablation studies.} We achieve our best results by combining the (time-independent) reward ensemble and backward guidance with recurrence.
 We verify the effectiveness of each component through an ablation study summarized in Figure~\ref{fig:bedroom_ensemble_ablation}.
 We additionally find that rejection sampling, which rejects a sample $X$ such that $\frac{1}{K}\sum_{k=1}^K r_{\psi_k}^{(k)}(X)$ is less than a threshold, yields worse precision compared to the guided generation using the ensemble model and has undesirably low average acceptance ratios of 74.5\% and 55.8\% when using threshold values 0.5 and 0.8, respectively.